Coronavirus: Italy towns in lockdown, South Korea declares highest alert | DW | 23.02.2020

-Numerous towns in Italy have taken emergency measures to prevent the virus from spreading following the deaths of two people and 80 confirmed cases.
-South Korea's president has said it would take "unprecedented" steps.
+Several Italian towns have taken urgent measures to stop the virus from spreading following the deaths of two people and 80 confirmed infections.
+South Korea is also taking "unprecedented" steps after a spike in cases.

 The Italian government on Saturday said it was considering "extraordinary measures" to fight the coronavirus following the deaths of two citizens.